FlickJS/Web-scraping/README.md

 # Web scraping
- Web scraping for https://www.mediaexpert.pl, version 1.0 (update soon).
+ Web scraping for https://www.mediaexpert.pl, version 1.1.

+ 1.0 - First version
+ 1.1 - Divide code in separate functions.

 ## How to use:
 1. Just copy script to console on product page